 The Children’s Mental Health Campaign (CMHC) grew out of an initial collaboration between Children’s Hospital Boston and the Massachusetts Society for the Prevention of Cruelty to Children (MSPCC).
 In 2006, they published a study entitled “Children’s Mental Health In The Commonwealth: The Time Is NOW” which examined the system of care for children with mental health needs in Massachusetts.
 Not surprisingly, the report demonstrated that there were significant shortcomings in the children’s mental health system.

-MSPCC and Children’s Hospital Boston joined together with the Parent/Professional Advocacy League (PAL), Health Law Advocates, and Health Care For All (HCFA) to form the CMHC in 2007.
+MSPCC and Children’s Hospital Boston joined together with the Parent/Professional Advocacy League (PPAL), Health Law Advocates, and Health Care For All (HCFA) to form the CMHC in 2007.

-From these five members of the executive committee, the CMHC has grown over the years to include a diverse coalition of over 140 endorsing organizations, families, advocates, health care providers, and educators who are dedicated to ensuring that every child in the Commonwealth receives the highest quality mental health care.
+From these five members of the executive committee, the CMHC has grown over the years to include a diverse coalition of over 160 endorsing organizations, families, advocates, health care providers, and educators who are dedicated to ensuring that every child in the Commonwealth receives the highest quality mental health care.
+In 2018, the Massachusetts Association for Mental Health (MAMH) joined the Campaign's executive committee.

 In its independent review of the Campaign, Community Catalyst credited the Campaign "with raising the visibility of children’s mental health as a critical issue both within [state government] ... and among the public.
 The Campaign partners are viewed as highly credible advocates who are able to operate within the policymaking process at a very sophisticated level....
 The Campaign leadership and coalition members represent the best thinking of the provider, family, and advocacy community around mental health... and it’s viewed as a formidable force.”